What personal data we collect and why we collect it.

 We do not share your personal information with anyone.

-If you asked to receive more information about our activities and news, we will use the personal contact information you provided to stay in touch with you.
+If you asked to receive more information about our activities and news, we will use the personal contact information you provided to stay in touch with you, and store it on our CRM database.

 Data protection laws provide you with the following rights to: